0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-private.md

-In this section, we show you how to make off-chain transactions and send funds to another account using the Miden client.
+In this section, we show you how to make private transactions and send funds to another account using the Miden client.

 !!! important "Prerequisite steps"
     - You should have already followed the [prerequisite steps](prerequisites.md) and [get started](create-account-use-faucet.md) documents.